BMI Calculator by Age

 In most cases, intentional weight loss is not recommended for adults over 65 unless BMI exceeds 30 and a physician specifically prescribes it due to weight-related health conditions such as uncontrolled diabetes, severe joint problems, or mobility limitations.
 The reason is that dieting in older adults causes loss of both fat and muscle, and the muscle loss can accelerate frailty, increase fall risk, and reduce independence.
 If weight loss is medically necessary, it should be supervised by a healthcare professional and combined with resistance training and adequate protein intake (1.2+ g/kg body weight) to minimize muscle loss.
 For older adults with BMI between 25-29, maintaining current weight while focusing on physical activity and nutrition quality is generally the best approach.

-Yes, height loss has a meaningful impact on BMI.
-Since the BMI formula divides weight by height squared, even small decreases in height produce noticeable BMI increases.
-Most adults lose 1-3 inches (2.5-7.5 cm) between ages 30 and 80, primarily due to spinal disc compression, vertebral changes, and loss of muscle tone supporting the spine.
-As a practical example: a person weighing 165 lbs at 5'8" has a BMI of 25.1, but if they shrink to 5'6" while maintaining the same weight, their BMI jumps to 26.6 -- a change of 1.5 points purely from height loss.
-This is one reason why age-adjusted BMI ranges account for higher values in older adults.
-When using this calculator, always measure your current height rather than using a height from years ago.
+Yes.
+Because the BMI formula divides weight by height squared, small decreases in height produce noticeable BMI increases.
+Height loss across older adulthood is common, driven by spinal disc compression, vertebral changes, and loss of paraspinal muscle tone.
+As a worked example: a person weighing 165 lbs at 5’8″ has a BMI of 25.1; at 5’6″ with the same weight, their BMI is 26.6 — a 1.5-point change purely from height loss.
+This is one reason why the observational lowest-mortality band in older adults sits higher than the WHO normal range: some of the extra BMI reflects height shrinkage rather than fat gain.
+When using this calculator, use your current measured height.

 Metabolism slows gradually throughout adulthood, driven primarily by the loss of metabolically active muscle tissue.
 Your basal metabolic rate (BMR) -- the calories your body burns at rest -- declines by approximately 1-2% per decade after age 20.
 A landmark 2021 study published in Science revealed that metabolism remains relatively stable from age 20 to 60, with the most dramatic decline occurring after age 60.
 However, the practical effect is cumulative: by age 60, you may need 200-400 fewer daily calories than you did at age 25 to maintain the same weight.
 This is why many adults experience gradual weight gain even without changing their eating habits.
 To counteract this, the most effective strategies are resistance training (which preserves and builds metabolically active muscle), adequate protein intake, and modest caloric adjustments.
 For a deeper exploration of this topic, read our article on BMI and metabolism.